alpscode/website/content/blog/scripting-with-reddit-api.md

 {{< img src="/img/uploads/collect.jpeg" class="lazy" caption="Collecting and filtering the data is vital for any project" figcls="pull-right img-responsive" >}}

 I have shown a basic introduction to Reddit API in the previous part.
-There are the steps I will follows:
+Here are 4 simple steps we will follow:

   1. Find subreddits related to puppies\\
      [`GET /subreddits/search`](https://www.reddit.com/dev/api#GET_search)